 If the suggestion that you don’t have to make dinner for fifty even if your mother-in-law will be a real bitch about it has you ready to scream that I don’t get it, you don’t have a choice, well, you are kind of proving my point.
 That the way you are approaching the holiday isn’t just dismissive of the pain of people in truly dire circumstances, it is not making you happy.

-This is one of the thing that most mystifies me about the financial and social systems that exist the world over – even the people who benefit the most from those systems don’t seem to be happy.
-Many, if not all, seem to be straight up miserable.
+This is one of the things that most mystifies me about the financial and social systems that exist the world over – even the people who benefit the most from those systems don’t seem to be happy.
+Many, if not all, seem to be straight-up miserable.

 Participation in the holidays are, by and large, at least in our non-theocracy, a matter of choice for those with the means to participate.
 And many choose to participate at the cost of their happiness.